 Entry into our DNP Program can be achieved through various paths.
 Click to view complete DNP admission requirements.

-- APRN certification as either an NP, CNM, CNS or CRNA
+- MSN and APRN certification as either an NP, CNM, CNS or CRNA

-- Or, an MSN in nursing administration or nursing informatics
+- MSN in healthcare leadership or nursing informatics

 Note: Applicants with a master’s degree in nursing education or similar non APRN area must apply to the post-master’s certificate plus DNP program.
 Vanderbilt also offers post-master’s entry for advanced practice nurses who hold a MSN and wish to add an additional specialty certification as part of their DNP program of studies.

 - Make a seamless transition from our advanced practice nursing MSN program into the DNP program

 - BSN applicants complete the online MSN application (available after September 15, 2014) and indicate their intention to progress directly in to the DNP program after completing MSN degree requirements

 - Refer to the MSN program information for the details regarding your advanced practice interest area

 Vanderbilt University is a participating institution in the State Authorization Reciprocity Agreement (SARA).
 North Carolina is a member of SARA, and Vanderbilt is approved to offer programs and courses, such as the MSN, PMC, DNP and PhD programs, that are in compliance with SARA policies and standards.